From Bones to Bytes: Why Road Bike Saddle Comfort Is a Moving Target

 Where is all this heading?
 Expect the next wave of saddle technology to blur the line between gear and adaptive partner.
 Imagine:

-1. Smart sensing: Saddles embedded with sensors could map real-time pressure and sync with your cycling computer-flagging hotspots or numb zones, and even suggesting timely adjustments.
+1. Smart sensing: Saddles with embedded sensors could map real-time pressure and sync with your cycling computer—flagging hotspots or numb zones, and even suggesting timely adjustments.

 3. Learning systems: Future saddles might memorize your preferred settings from every ride—adapting as you switch from race to recovery, or as your flexibility and position evolve.